-Read on to discover the differences, benefits, and drawbacks of both types, along with a few alternatives to the traditional closet, such as a bag or box system.
+Read on to discover both types’ differences, benefits, drawbacks, and a few alternatives to the traditional closet, such as a bag or box system.

-While closets are endlessly customizable and can be used to store almost anything and everything, there are only two types of closets: walk-in, and reach-in.
-Each type comes in a variety of shapes and materials to suit your needs.
+While closets are endlessly customizable and can be used to store almost anything and everything, there are only two types of closets: walk-in and reach-in.
+Each type comes in various shapes and materials to suit your needs.

 Walk-in Closet